kanors-emr/Veda-start-page-news/docs/source/index.rst

 .. topic:: \

-19 July 2021
+23 July 2021

-`Version 236 <https://github.com/kanors-emr/Veda2.0-Installation>`_ has been released.
+`Version 237 <https://github.com/kanors-emr/Veda2.0-Installation>`_ has been released.

-   * If you are using version 230 or 231, you can use "Backup State" under Model menu.
-"Restore State" under version 232 will Re-synchronize all models and import all VD files that were a part of the old version.
+   * **This version resolves the batch sync bug that was introduced in version 236.**
-   * We encourage users to update to version 230 (or higher).
-Major enhancements - batch sync and backup/restore state will make it a lot easier to upgrade versions.
+   * If you are using version 230 or higher, you can use "Backup State" under Model menu.
+"Restore State" under higher will Re-synchronize all models and import all VD files that were a part of the old version.

 `Version History <https://veda-documentation.readthedocs.io/en/latest/pages/version_history.html>`_